You can make sure your success with PMI-RMP Exam dumps containing PDF Download

 Task 2 Update risk policies and procedures using information such as lessons

-learned from projects and outputs of risk audits in order to Improve risk
+learned from projects and outputs of risk audits in order to Strengthen risk

 management effectiveness.